 Currently, Mr. Culver serves as non-executive Chairman of the Board and Mr. Jastrow serves as Lead Director.
 Under this structure, the Chairman chairs Board meetings, where the Board discusses strategic and business issues.
-The Board believes that this approach makes sense at this time because Mr. Culver, as our former CEO, is intimately familiar with our business and strategic plans as reviewed by the Board.
+The Board believes that this approach makes sense at this time because Mr. Culver, as our former CEO, is intimately familiar with the development and implementation of our strategic plans as reviewed by the Board.
 Mr. Culver has been with us since 1985, and served as Chief Executive Officer from 2000 until his retirement February 28, 2015.